jkhurdan/A11yTraining/CourseContent/AudioVideo-Live.md

 ## Auto Captions available
 **Bronze Level**

 Most plateforms will allow users to enable closed captioning.
-Bellow are some of my favorite tools for auto-captioning videos and conversations in real-time.
+Below are some of my favorite tools for auto-captioning videos and conversations in real-time.
 It's important to note these tools are not designed for post-processing editing.
 It's also important to note that auto-captions are about 80% accurate.</p>
 <ul>
+  <li> <a href="https://support.zoom.com/hc/en/article?id=zm_kb&sysparm_article=KB0059762"> How to enable zoom autocaptions </a> </li>
+  <li> <a href="https://help.webex.com/en-us/article/jbk09c/Show-or-hide-captions-and-highlights-during-a-meeting-or-webinar"> How to enable WebEx AutoCaptions </a> </li>
+  <li> <a href="https://support.microsoft.com/en-us/office/use-live-captions-in-microsoft-teams-meetings-4be2d304-f675-4b57-8347-cbd000a21260"> How to enable MS Teams Auot-Captions </a> </li>
 <li>
 <p><a href="https://zipcaptions.app/" rel="nofollow">Zip Captions</a> | Online -  Free
 <br> This tools allows you to generate captions from any audio your computer is receiving.
 It allows you to stream those captions to audience members. </p>